qsctr/hackmit-2020-puzzle/puzzle5/README.md

 ## Breakout Room 1:
 	+bbbbcyyyyya
 The idea was to maximize 'y' to get the highest fibbonanci number.
-So the solution is achieved by looping over many 'y' commands using 'b' and 'a' and using 'c' to offset the adding.
+So the solution can be achieved by looping over many 'y' commands using 'b' and 'a' and using 'c' to offset the adding.

 ## Breakout Room 2:
 	 +bbbbbbbbbbbbbbbbbbycsfycsfsfsfa